 Setting up the computer is getting easier all the time.
 Unfortunately the part of the setup ritual involving the modem can still be difficult.
-If you buy the modem at the same time as you buy the computer, you will have fewer difficulties. if this is not possible, try and find someone whom you can call on if things don't seem to the life of this club.
-I am pleased and grateful to say that she will continue her Outreach Committee support.
+If you buy the modem at the same time as you buy the computer, you will have fewer difficulties. if this is not possible, try and find someone whom you can call on if things don't seem to to help you join our on-line community, just get a message to me and one of us will help you through.